pulumi/pulumi-hugo/themes/default/content/challenge/startup-in-a-box.md

 #### Step 5.
 Introducing ComponentResources

-Now… we can continue to add resource after resource, but Pulumi is more than that.
+Now... we can continue to add resource after resource, but Pulumi is more than that.

 We can build our own reusable components.
-Let’s refactor what we have above into a CdnWebsite component at ```pulumi-challenge/cdn-website.ts```
+Let’s refactor what we have above into a CdnWebsite component.
+Create a new file at ```pulumi-challenge/cdn-website.ts``` as show here and to leave the API:

 ```typescript
 import * as pulumi from "@pulumi/pulumi";